 Every vehicle across the UK must be fitted with a registration plate, whether it be a motorcycle, van, car or any other type of transport.
 Without a number plate, the vehicle is unrecognisable which can be a problem if the vehicle is involved in an accident or some form of crime.

-Often people choose to purchase a private number plate to make their vehicle stand out and add a personal touch, but there can be concerns as to whether or not this will affect the cost of your vehicle insurance.
+Often people choose to purchase a private number plate to make their vehicle stand out and add a personal touch, but there can be concerns as to whether or not this will affect the cost of your vehicle insurance, also it can be really useful to learn more about Montagna Law and get some counseling in the matter.

 What are the rules of owning a private plate?